Report on human rights defenders and civic space – the business and human rights dimension

 Against this background, the Working Group on Business and Human Rights, as part of its mandate to promote the UN Guiding Principles, decided to give focused attention to the issue human rights defenders and civic space by:

-- Develop guidance for States and business on action to safeguard and support human rights defenders in line with the UN Guiding Principles on Business and Human Rights.
+- Developing guidance for States and business on action to safeguard and support human rights defenders in line with the UN Guiding Principles on Business and Human Rights;

-- Facilitate multi-stakeholder dialogue among stakeholders, so as to develop coordinated efforts.
+- Facilitating multi-stakeholder dialogue among stakeholders, so as to develop coordinated efforts; and by

-- Help identify and support opportunities for collective action.
+- Helping identify and support opportunities for collective action.

-The guidance document will be published in 2019.
-It will be based on consultations held in 2017-18 and submissions received in response to an open call for inputs.
+This guidance was developed based on multistakeholder consultations and submissions received in response to an open call for inputs.
 The Working Group issued a discussion paper to guide suggestions from interested parties:

 Discussion paper: identifying elements for guidance on human rights defenders and the role of business.

 The Working Group worked in consultation with the Special Rapporteur on human rights defenders, whose

 report to the 2017 UN General Assembly addressed the situation of human rights defenders raising concerns about business-related impacts.